openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 ----------------------
 country
 ----------------------
-  Stores a two-digit country code based on the selection made by the student during registration.
+  Stores a two digit country code based on the selection made by the student during registration.
 Set to an empty string for students who do not select a country.